 Riding a bike to college every morning has become part of my routine.
 It’s only a problem when you are running late for class and can only pedal at a certain speed before becoming extremely fatigued.
 It’s not a long trip exactly, but the building isn’t around the corner either.

 I’m out of breath by the time I reach my classroom door.
 Room 303.
-I am going to hate that number by the time this course finishes.

 I turn the handle and walk in.
 All heads shoot to the intruder and then once they realize it’s just me, they return their attention back to the lecture.
 This is nothing out of the ordinary.
 I’ve been arriving late to lessons for as long as I can remember.